Ryan Johnson (ice hockey, born 1976): Vancouver Canucks (2008–2010)

 Johnson became an unrestricted free agent in the 2008 off-season; he signed a two-year, $2.3 million contract with the Vancouver Canucks.
 Playing his first season in Vancouver, Johnson broke a finger on his right hand while blocking a shot on November 20, 2008, in a 3–2 win against the Minnesota Wild.
 He played with the injury for two games before being pulled from the lineup.
 It was then revealed that Johnson had also suffered a broken bone in his left foot in the third game of the season on October 13 in a 5–1 loss to the Washington Capitals, which he had played through for six weeks.
 After missing 20 games, Johnson returned to the lineup on January 9, 2009, despite still feeling considerable pain in his fractured finger.
-After completing his first season in Vancouver with 2 goals and 9 points in 62 games, it was revealed that off-season surgery was required for the injured finger.
+After completing his first season in Vancouver with two goals and seven assists for nine points in 62 games, it was revealed that off-season surgery was required for the injured finger.